Arkansas Motorcycle Accident Lawyers

 Motorcycle Risks and Scenarios

-Lane splitting is when a motorcyclist drives between two lanes of stopped or slow-moving cars.
-This can cause accidents when drivers change lanes without seeing the motorcyclist.
-Lane splitting is legal only in California, Oregon, Washington, Colorado, and Nevada.
+When a motorcyclist drives between two lanes of stopped or slow-moving cars, it’s called “lane splitting.”Accidents can occur when drivers change lanes without seeing the motorcyclist..
 In Arkansas, no law prevents motorcyclists from lane splitting.
 However, most drivers do not realize motorcyclists may ride between the lanes.
-When they do, they can startle other drivers and cause them to swerve into oncoming traffic or the motorcycle itself.
+When motorcyclists do, they can startle other drivers and cause them to swerve into oncoming traffic or the motorcycle itself.
 In 2014, lane splitting was a factor in 17% of all motorcycle accidents in California.

 Riding through an intersection in Arkansas is dangerous if a car turning left doesn’t see the motorcycle.
-In fact, 42 percent of all fatal motorcycle crashes involved a motor vehicle turning left at an intersection and into the path of an oncoming motorcyclist.
+42 % of all fatal motorcycle crashes involved a motor vehicle turning left into the path of an oncoming biker.

 There are a few reasons why poor visibility is such a big issue for motorcyclists.
 First, it’s harder for drivers of other vehicles to see motorcycles when it’s dark.
 Second, headlight glare can make it difficult for oncoming traffic to see motorcycles, especially when there’s rain or snow on the road.
 And finally, reflective clothing and equipment are less effective in low-light conditions.